Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Conclusions

-Further, it would be interesting to study how our framework can be extended to constrained settings beyond multi-objective and discrete prices.
+More specific to our own model, it would be interesting to study how our framework can be extended to constrained settings beyond multi-objective and discrete prices.
 For instance, in recent events, Uber was exposed to bad publicity when turning off surge pricing for trips originating at JFK airport.
-While the details of these events are not mathematical in nature, it demonstrates the significance of studying settings where prices (in some locations) are bounded above.
+While the details of these events are not mathematical in nature, it demonstrates the significance of studying settings where prices (in some locations) are bounded above; from a technical perspective, this is a challenging problem because it complicates the derivation of a flow relaxation that appropriately couples with the stochastic system.
 Additionally, our pricing policies do not impose triangle inequality, potentially creating incentives for customers to reach their destination via an extra stop.
 Addressing such strategic considerations opens up an intriguing avenue for future research.

 Finally, although our work suggests that state-independent prices have strong performance, this is under the steady-state assumption with complete knowledge of the system parameters.
 Relaxing either of these assumptions is a compelling extension of our work.